 Steps in Preparing Your Proposal

-Any award made to Chaffey College represents a legally binding agreement between the College and the sponsoring agency.
-To protect the integrity and liability of the College, it is imparative that all grant proposals are full vetted through the submission process and receive full authorization and support from the administration.
+Any award made to Chaffey College represents a legally binding agreement between the college and the sponsoring agency.
+To protect the integrity and liability of the College, it is imperative that all grant proposals are fully vetted through the submission process and receive full authorization and support from the administration.

-Faculty and staff in the preliminary stages of developing a project or grant concept should complete the one-page Grant Idea Form and return it to the Resource Development Office.
-The Grant Idea Form identifies the Primary Contact and provides preliminary information about the proposed project’s activities and services and funding requirements.
-The Resource Development Specialist will schedule a meeting with the Primary Contact to discuss the grant idea and familiarize the Primary Contact with online resources and funding databases available to identify potential funding opportunities.
-Please note, completion of a Grant Idea Form is neither a guarantee of funding nor an endorsement from the College to pursue specific projects.
-To pursue an identfied funding opportunity and submit an application to the sponsor, faculty and staff must complete the Intent to Apply Form.
+Faculty and staff in the preliminary stages of developing a project or grant concept should complete the one-page grant idea form and return it to the resource development office.
+The grant idea form identifies the primary contact and provides preliminary information about the proposed project’s activities and services and funding requirements.
+The resource development specialist will schedule a meeting with the primary contact to discuss the grant idea and familiarize the primary contact with online resources and funding databases available to identify potential funding opportunities.
+Please note, completion of a grant idea form is neither a guarantee of funding nor an endorsement from the college to pursue specific projects.
+To pursue an identified funding opportunity and submit an application to the sponsor, faculty and staff must complete the intent to apply form.

 - Clearly documented evidence-based institutional or community need;

 - College’s ability to address sponsor funded criteria;

 - Personnel commitment;

 - Technology requirements;

 - Expertise and credentials of the proposed project director and grant personnel;

 - Sufficient lead time for submission;